tensorflow/tensorflow/tensorflow/g3doc/resources/uses.md

 * **Inception Image Classification Model**
   * **Organization**: Google
-  * **Description**: Baseline model and follow on research into highly accurate computer vision models, starting with the model that won the 2014 Imagenet iamge classification challenge
+  * **Description**: Baseline model and follow on research into highly accurate computer vision models, starting with the model that won the 2014 Imagenet image classification challenge
   * **More Info**: Baseline model described in [Arxiv paper](http://arxiv.org/abs/1409.4842)

 * **SmartReply**